-As indicated below the Department has experienced a decrease in separations over the past three fiscal years.
-The Department's full-time workforce also decreased from FY20 (2,891) to FY21 (2,828).
-However, new hires surpassed separations.
+As indicated below the Department has experienced an increase in separations in FY22.
+The Department's full-time workforce also decreased from FY21 (2,828) to FY22 (2,781).
+However, appointments surpassed separations.
 This may seem contradictory, but the Department separations count is derived from employees leaving State of Alaska employment and does not count internal transfers between State of Alaska departments as separations.
 These internal transfers account for why the full-time workforce decreased even though more new hires were made than separations occurred.

-The percentage of female and male separations has hovered around approximately 30% females and 70% males which correlates with the Department's full time workforce counts.
+The percentage of female and male separations has hovered around approximately 29% females and 71% males.
+These numbers closely correlate with the Department's full-time workforce counts, though the percentage of resignations of female identifying employees has increased approximately 6% since the previous reporting period.

-With a combined total of 1,254 separations for FY20 (681) and FY21 (573) the Department saw a decrease in separations.
-In line with the workforce analysis the racial category of white category experienced the largest number of separations in both female and male sex categories.
+With a combined total of 703 separations for FY22 the Department saw an increase in separations.
+The "White" racial category had the largest number of separations in both female and male sex categories during FY22, which is consistent with the employee makeup of the Department.